leeaz97/IDC_OS_Advance/hw3/groupPart/GroupProgramming.md

 **(b) Extend with new hypercalls**

-In the code.
+In the code that found in directory Part A+B+C.
+To run the hypervisor in _"long"_ mode, make kvm-hello-world
+./kvm-hellow-world -l

 **(c) Filesystem para-virtualization**

-In the code.
+In the code that found in directory Part A+B+C.
+To run the hypervisor in _"long"_ mode, make kvm-hello-world
+./kvm-hellow-world -l

 **(d) Bonus: hypercall in KVM**